Aman-Goel1/Aman-Goel1.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I am in my final semester of B.Tech CSE (Honors) program at IIIT, Hyderabad.
+I have graduated with B.Tech CSE (Honors) program at IIIT, Hyderabad.
 I am interested in scalable physics augmented machine learning for computer vision, graphics and machine learning.

 I am currently a visting scholar at the University of Glasgow, advised by Prof. Edmond S.L.
 Ho.